abridged/collabland-dev/telefrens/copy-trade.md

 <!-- ## Copy Trading-->

-## How to Make Money from Copy Trading
+## How to Earn Money from Copy Trading

 :::info

 The Telefrens YouTube channel has a full [copy trading tutorial](https://www.youtube.com/channel/UCfamuU907X7xSr5WV2cs5Ug).

 :::

+Creators earn an affiliate fee from every trade executed using their copy trading link of 1% of the trade value.

 Here are the step-by-step directions for creating, sharing, and executing a copy trade using the Telefrens bot on Telegram.